Culinary Arts Program

 In 2009, The Army Center of Excellence, Subsistence officially became the Joint Culinary Center of Excellence, further integrating chefs and culinarians from each branch.

-The MCACTE continues to focus on the Student chef – our future.
-Live cooking events and static food displays continue to set the stage for daily public viewing at the Fort Lee Field House (B6008).
+The JCTE continues to focus on the Student chef - our future.
+Live cooking events and static food displays continue to set the stage for daily public viewing at the Fort Gregg-Adams Field House (B6008).
 The current format mirrors the structure of the World Culinary Olympics held every four years in Erfurt, Germany.
 This annual event has it all; ice sculptures, pastries, seafood, wild game and amazing centerpieces made of all edible items.
-From aiolis to zabaglione, it can all be seen during the annual MCACTE.
+From aiolis to zabaglione, it can all be seen during the annual JCTE.
 We look forward to seeing these young military chefs in action.
-Everyone is encouraged to see the various teams of military chefs fully engaged in competitive training during the 2015 event.
+Everyone is encouraged to see the various teams of military chefs fully engaged in competitive training during this year's event.

 U. S. Army Culinary Arts Team (USACAT)